-This experiment will require the installation of the JLab/UVa polarized target operated in longitudinal and also transverse mode.
-Transverse polarization requires operation of an upstream chicane to ensure proper transport through the target magnetic field.
+This experiment will use the JLab/UVa dynamically polarized solid target operated in longitudinal mode.
 The target is typically operated with a specialized slow raster, and beamline instrumentation capable of characterizing the low current 50-100 nA beam.
-All of these requirements have been met previously in Hall C. The polarized target (see Fig. 9), has been successfully used in experiments E143, E155, and E155x at SLAC, and E93-026, E01-006 and E07-003 at JLab.
-The same target will be utilized in experiments E08-027 and E08-007 in late 2011.
-A similar target was used in Hall B for the EG1,EG4 and DVCS experiments, although Hall B does not at present have the facilities necessary to operate a transversely polarized target with an electron beam.
+All of these requirements have been met previously in Hall C. The polarized target (see Fig. 9), has been successfully used in experiments E143, E155, and E155x at SLAC, and E93-026, E01-006 and E07-003, E08-027 and E08-007 at JLab.
+A similar target was used in Hall B for the EG1,EG4 and DVCS experiments.